wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 {: protocol-steps}

-When bootstrapping a resolvers' {{RFC8806}} mechanism,
+When initializing a resolvers' {{RFC8806}} mechanism, the following steps MAY be used to implement the LocalRoot functionality.
+Note that as long as the desired effect of performing normal DNS resolution remains stable when combined with LocalRoot functionality, other implementations MAY be used.

-1. The resolver should use one of the following sources to obtain a list of locations where the current IANA root zone may be available from:
+1. The resolver should use one of the following sources to obtain a list of locations where the current IANA root zone may be available
+   from:

     a.
 Use a locally configured list of sources from which to fetch a copy of the IANA root zone.